On a class between Devaney chaotic and Li-Yorke chaotic generalized shift dynamical systems: Sensitivity in generalized shift dynamical systems

-By \cite[Theorem 2.13]{dev} the system $(X^\Gamma,\sigma_\varphi)$ is Devaney chaotic (resp. topological transitive) if $\varphi:\Gamma\to\Gamma$ is one to one without periodic points, now we are ready to summarize Sections 3 and 4 in the following diagram, which completes the mentioned diagram in Introduction:
+By \cite[Theorem 2.13]{dev} the system $(X^\Gamma,\sigma_\varphi)$ is Devaney chaotic (resp. topological transitive) if and only if $\varphi:\Gamma\to\Gamma$ is one to one without periodic points, now we are ready to summarize Sections 3 and 4 in the following diagram, which completes the mentioned diagram in Introduction: